pyeventsourcing/esdbclient/docs/api/connection-strings.md

 The user info is sent by the client in a "basic auth" authorization header in each gRPC call to a "secure" server.
 This authorization header is used by the server to authenticate the client.
-The Python client does not allow call credentials to be transferred to "insecure" servers (option `tls=false`).
+The Python clients do not allow call credentials to be transferred to "insecure" servers (option `tls=false`).

 ## Examples